Weather of 2010: February 23–28

 The extreme winter storm spun around the Northeast by the 25th.
 Oneonta, New York had seen 44.5 in of snow from this storm.
 New York City had seen 20.9 in, and Philadelphia had seen 11.5 in of snow.
 Washington, D.C., and Baltimore had remained under light rain.
 Boston saw 4.5 in of rain from this storm, and 9.2 in was reported in Belfast, Maine.
 Major flooding prevailed along coastal New England.
 The Shawsheen River at Wilmington, Massachusetts was at 8 feet above its banks, and the Merrimack River at Amesbury, Massachusetts was at 20 feet above banks.
 On Friday morning and night, most of Massachusetts, New Hampshire and Maine were without power.
 Sustained winds of up to 65 mph pounded the Cape Ann area of eastern Massachusetts.
 Wind gusts of up to 95 mph were reported in Gloucester, Massachusetts and Rockport, Massachusetts.
 Millions of trees were felled in the wind from Providence to Bangor.
 Boston received 52 mph sustained winds and 74 mph gusts.
 Between February 25 and 26 flood warnings covered most of Rhode Island, the Pawtuxet River Valley, Boston and Norfolk County in eastern Massachusetts.
 Orange County, New York saw 2 to 3 feet of snow in Montgomery and Bullville.

 Widespread snowfall across Scotland brought extreme disruption.
 61 cm of snow was recorded in Aviemore as hundreds of people were stranded in cars in Dunblane.
 Schools and transport services were disrupted.
 Two people died in Glencoe in an avalanche.
 Temperatures reached −19.2 °C in Braemar.
 Some people in Perthshire were stranded in their cars for 17 hours.
 45,000 homes in Scotland were left without power.
-30 schools were closed on the 25th.